grzesiek-galezowski/tdd-ebook/manuscript/250_Value_Objects.md

 ..
 ```

-Now, the details of the comparison are hidden inside the newly created class.
-Each time the comparison needs to change, we have to modify only this one class.
+Note that the details of the comparison are hidden inside the newly created method.
+Each time the comparison needs to change, we have to modify the method only, which gives us a single place to modify and frees us from having to search and modify all comparisons each time the comparison logic changes.

 However, while it protects us from the change of comparison policy, it's still not enough.
-The concept of product name is not encapsulated - it's still a string and all its methods are publicly available.
+The concept of product name is not encapsulated - it's still a `string` and allows doing with it everything we can do on a `string`, even when it does not make sense for product names.
 Hence, another developer who starts working on the code may not even notice that product names are compared differently than other strings and just use the comparison methods from string type.
-Other deficiencies of the previous approach apply as well (as I said, except from the issue number 3).
+Other deficiencies of the previous approach apply as well (as I said, except from the issue number 2).

 #### Option three - encapsulate the domain concept and create a "Value Object"